MarcoMartins86/CDRSandbox/README.md

 * CSV files always contains the header with the columns name, although it can omit some of them.
 * CSV files are in UTF-8.
 * CSV separator is `,`.
+* On the specs it states that the currency is in ISO alpha-3 format, but this does not make any sense since this is for country codes.
+Most likely it was an overlook so, I'm using ISO 4217 for the currency.
 * CSV `caller_id` is at most 32 chars and always present.
 Can be empty string.
 * CSV `recipient` is at most 32 chars and always present.
 Can be empty string.
 * CSV `call_date` is in format dd/MM/yyyy, d/MM/yyyy or dd/M/yyyy and always present.